Taking the MLA

 This is planned to be an on-screen exam, run by your medical school, with multiple choice questions.
 It will test your ability to apply medical knowledge to different scenarios.
 Find out more about the AKT in our joint statement with the Medical Schools Council.

 2 The clinical and professional skills assessment (CPSA)

 This is an assessment of clinical skills and professional skills, which your medical school will set and run.
 Each medical school calls the CPSA something different - for example, an Objective Structured Clinical Examination (OSCE) or Objective Structured Long Examination Record (OSLER).
 We will set requirements that all CPSAs must meet.

 Your degree course is the best preparation for the MLA - you won't need to learn anything beyond what's already covered in your medical school's curriculum.

 The MLA content map tells you and your medical school more about the topics and areas that your AKT and CPSA assessments could cover.

-It’s based on Outcomes for graduates, which sets out what newly qualified doctors from UK medical schools must know and be able to do.
-Every medical school already has to make sure their graduates are meeting these outcomes – so schools are preparing students already!
+It's based on Outcomes for graduates, which sets out what newly qualified doctors from UK medical schools must know and be able to do.
+Every medical school already needs to make sure their graduates are meeting these outcomes - so schools are preparing students already!

 Intercalating your degree